Sleep deprivation: Health effects

-Negative effects

 Cognitive and neurobehavioral effects

 Cognitive function depends heavily on adequate sleep, particularly in the prefrontal cortex, which controls executive functions like reasoning, decision-making, and attention.
 In a study conducted in 2010, researchers were able to identify the declines in complex cognitive processes after just a single night of sleep deprivation.
 Participants displayed slower reaction times, impaired logical reasoning, and reduced cognitive flexibility.
 All of these dysfunctions can be attributed to diminished prefrontal activation.
 Neuroimaging studies also confirmed similar patterns: sleep-deprived brains show reduced glucose metabolism (the body's process for creating glucose energy in the blood) in regions critical for alertness and attentional control.

 One study suggested, based on neuroimaging, that 35 hours of total sleep deprivation in healthy controls negatively affected the brain's ability to put an emotional event into the proper perspective and make a controlled, suitable response to the event.

 According to the latest research, lack of sleep may cause more harm than previously thought and may lead to the permanent loss of brain cells.
 The negative effects of sleep deprivation on alertness and cognitive performance suggest decreases in brain activity and function.
 These changes primarily occur in two regions: the thalamus, a structure involved in alertness and attention, and the prefrontal cortex, a region subserving alertness, attention, and higher-order cognitive processes.
 Interestingly, the effects of sleep deprivation appear to be constant across "night owls" and "early birds", or different sleep chronotypes, as revealed by fMRI and graph theory.

 A 2009 review found that sleep loss had a wide range of cognitive and neurobehavioral effects including unstable attention, slowing of response times, decline of memory performance, reduced learning of cognitive tasks, deterioration of performance in tasks requiring divergent thinking, perseveration with ineffective solutions, performance deterioration as task duration increases; and growing neglect of activities judged to be nonessential.